PaNOSC-ViNYL/SimEx/Sources/doc/source/Tutorial/s2e_example/s2e_example.tut.rst

 ```````````````````````````````````

 Propagation of x-ray pulses through the SPB-SFX beamline will be performed by means of the
-:code:`WavePropagator` class, that comes with simex_platform.
+:code:`WavePropagator` class (:py:class:`SimEx.Calculators.WavePropagator.WavePropagator`), that comes with simex_platform.
 It interfaces the wavefront propagation code
 WPG.
-Below is a commented python script that demonstrates setup and execution of the propagation.
+Below is a commented :download:`python script<Tutorial/s2e_example/resources/propagation.py>`
-:download:`Download it here.<Tutorial/s2e_example/resources/propagation.py>`
+that demonstrates setup and execution of the propagation.

 .. literalinclude:: Tutorial/s2e_example/resources/propagation.py
    :linenos: